kwnzax/Kwnzax/README.md

 ###

-<p align="left">Hi ! my name is Kenza, I'm a devoted student who's willing to explore the creative world of coding ! <br>Due to a passion for technology and digital, I decided to start my journey in programing and recently graduated in web development from OpenClassrooms 🥳</p>
+<p align="left">Hi !
+I'm Nana,a devoted student who's willing to explore the creative world of coding ! <br>Due to a passion for technology and digital, I decided to start my journey in programing and recently graduated in web development from OpenClassrooms 🥳</p>

 ###